Kuwg/AriseAntiCheat/README.md

 ## Testing and Focus

-All checks (especially Flights) are really; someone tries to cheat, and we're there to flag it.
+All checks (especially Flights) are pretty good!
+Someone tries to cheat, and we're there to flag it.
 No ground speed check yet—why?
 It's time-consuming, and currently, the focus is on academic commitments.
 I implemented 3 reach checks (First two for players, third for mobs), and all three are made to not false flag.

 ## Let's Dive In